coredeliaz/crawler-stackoverflow/README.md

 5. Displayed key attributes of every question under its title, such as answer number, vote number and creat time.(NEW)

-6. Saved the 10 newest and 10 most voted questions in csv files respectively.(NEW)
+6. Saved the 10 newest and 10 most voted questions in csv files respectively, and automatically named files with update time.(NEW)

 ### Prerequisites
 - pip install requests